Xeeshanmalik/Entity-Resolution/Readme.md

 To resolve deduplicate python API is used for active learning de-duplication.
 This API could be considered as one of the potential choice for initial investigation when you have data that can contain multiple records that can all refer to the same entity across datasets.
-Its for sure harder for this API to compete with latest deep networks.
+It is for sure harder for this API to compete with latest deep networks.

 **Description of Steps**